 "Awareness starts with you"

 In every poverty stricken community, the stakes are highest for the poorest families, particularly women and girls.
-It is always the most vulnerable among us who have the most to lose.
+It is often the most vulnerable among us who have the most to lose.
 Tuberculosis (TB) remains one of the deadliest chronic diseases in the world, with more than 10 million people dying from it every year.
 The burden of TB is still at an all time high in India.
-In 2022, according to the Global Tuberculosis Report by the WHO, around 2 million of cases were recorded in India, making India the country with the highest number of cases in the world.
-Among people in India suffering with TB are people also living with HIV/AIDS and young children.
-Given the seriousness of TB burden in India, we remain steadfast in our quest to build better and healthier TB free prosperous communities.
+In 2022, according to the Global Tuberculosis Report by the World Health Organisation, around 2 million TB cases were recorded in India, making India the country with the highest number of cases in the world.
+Among those affected are people also living with HIV/AIDS and young children.
+Given the scale and seriousness of the TB crisis in India, we remain steadfast in our quest to build healthier, more resilient TB-free communities.

 10 million people